elvisjhonataoliveira/NuntiusSAC/README.md

 - Split the pdf into png images
 - Send an email with those images (on the body or attached)

+It use Puppetter to do all interaction with SAC.

 ## Prereqs

 These are the prereqs for the application run correctly:

+- node js
+- npm
 - mongodb
 - imagemagick
 - ghostscript